5 Benefits Of Using A Supplier Relationship Management Platform

 Up until now, organizations were neglecting SRM because their main focus was on nurturing customer relationships and reducing costs.
 Now, organizations have recognized the considerable benefits a good supplier relationship management can bring.

-Research made by PWC showed that there is a positive link between a good supplier relationship management and the following positive outcomes:
+Research made by PWC showed that there is a positive link between good buyer relationship management and the following positive outcomes:

 an increase in market share;